thinkb4/a-walk-in-graphql/lessons/day_04/day_04.md

 >
 > Source: [GraphQL Spec (June 2018) - Mutation](http://spec.graphql.org/June2018/#sec-Mutation)

-That make sense.
+That makes total sense.

 > Normally the executor can execute the entries in a grouped field set in whatever order it chooses (normally in parallel).
 Because the resolution of fields other than top‐level mutation fields must always be side effect‐free and idempotent, the execution order must not affect the result, and hence the server has the freedom to execute the field entries in whatever order it deems optimal.
 >
-> When executing a mutation, the selections in the top most selection set will be executed in serial order, starting with the first appearing field textually.
+> When executing a mutation, the selections in the top most selection set will be executed in **serial order**, **starting with the first appearing field textually**.
 >
 > When executing a grouped field set serially, the executor must consider each entry from the grouped field set in the order provided in the grouped field set.
 It must determine the corresponding entry in the result map for each item to completion before it continues on to the next item in the grouped field set.
 >